-Suddenly something drops down a deep, long, vertical tunnel with no apparent sides.
+Suddenly a silent weight drops down a deep, long, vertical tunnel with no apparent sides.
 It takes its time until it hits the floor of the echo chamber and an ageless pain radiates outward in concentric circles.
 Other times an old man’s boot thrashes against the inside of my cavernous chest, bruising the ribs and sending a heat, with sound, that carries on traveling, as if forever, back to a place in the future where an old man sits and remembers he has been waiting a long time for it to arrive.

 There is no satisfaction when it does, the door is already open, and he sits in his armchair, alone, lonely.
 That ache knows this place – a quiet museum of empty space where everything you look at activates in isolation, emitting a painful sound.
 Hollow.
 Dark.
 Crowded.
 Aching.
 This aching is professional, unpredictable, and relentless.
 Bringing with it a nausea that snakes its way through my chest and stomach.
 More caverns, more forest floors, more silence.
 Everything slows down, breathing becomes a task.

 This, my unplanned companion, is trying to set up home but cannot find any comfortable seats.
 Nothing permanent.
 Yet nothing leaves, it just gets more and more relaxed about being there – the inside of my ribs become used to the bruising.
 The whole of my back curved and stiff.
 Every muscle knows its name and the fascia frozen.
 The just boot is relentless, thundering aginst my chest, trying to break my ribs with insistent repetition ‘let me out’ it cries ‘I don’t like the dark.
 I didn’t ask to be here.’